 Dr Fatima Al WashahiClinical Fellowship Trainee in Maternal Medicine

-Taimse is the Team Lead for training on the International Clinical Fellowship Programme and the Joint Residency Training Programme.
-She manages all matters related to the International Training Programmes.
+Taimse manages all matters relating to the International Clinical Fellowship Programme and the Joint Residency Training Programme.

 Contact Laura for information about our International Clinical Fellowship Programme.
 She is responsible for Post Interview/Site Management.
 She looks after the current ICFP trainees.